Health and Travel Alerts Learn More Left arrow

 If you’re curious about Alaska’s bears, but you’d rather not meet them when hiking the woods, visit the resident black and brown bears living at the Fortress of the Bear in Sitka.

-This educational facility rescues orphaned or sick bear cubs and rehabilitates them.
+One of the best places to see bears in Alaska, this educational facility rescues orphaned or sick bear cubs and rehabilitates them.
 While the bears won’t be released into the wild, some have been sent to zoos and animal sanctuaries in the U.S.

 At present, eight bears reside at the sanctuary, which is designed as an enriching environment for the animals.
 From a viewing platform 25 feet from these majestic creatures, you observe the bears catching fish in a pond, standing impressively tall on two legs, and interacting with each other.
 The naturalists tell you bear facts, and detail the animals’ personalities.